 If you have followed our lessons up until now, you should have an idea of what Reddit is, how it works, and what it should or shouldn't be used for.
-Now, if you're ready to join the community of Redditors (as users of Reddit are called), then you will need to create an account on Reddit.
+Now, if you're ready to join the community of Redditors (as users of Reddit are called), then you will need to create an account.
 This lesson will show you how to go about doing so.

 You will find the "Log In or Sign Up" button in the upper-right corner of the home page of Reddit, just above the search box.

 You should now see a pop-up box on the screen; focus on the left side of it, as it contains what you will need to start a new Reddit account.

 Click in the boxes highlighted in the screenshot above and type in:

 (NOTE: The user name box will display a checkmark or an "X" beside it based on whether or not the user name that you have chosen is currently available.
 If you have chosen a user name that is not currently available, try a different one -- or slight variations of your current one -- until you find a user name that is not in use.)